 I guess it’s needless to say that I never actually refrained from taking off.

 My first solo trips took place before the invention of smartphones.
-Actually, there wasn’t even the internet for regular people.
-Consequently, no chats, no shares on Social Media.
+Actually, there wasn’t even internet for regular people.
+Consequently, no chats, and no shares on Social Media.
 By myself meant on my own.

 While I still enjoy some real detachment from home, I appreciate the facility to connect when I feel the need.
 There are stories that want to be shared right away.
 For instance, when I dropped the air conditioner from the third floor.
-The next morning, with my heart beating like a sledgehammer, I texted my friend back home what happened.
+The next morning, with my heart beating like a sledgehammer, I texted my friend back home about what happened.
 And already while texting the first line – Dear Julia, yesterday, something really bad happened – I cracked up laughing.
 So while I believe that hanging on the phone with your friends back home 24/7 will deprive you of immersing in this whole solo thing, I acknowledge that the opportunity for a quick Wassup? is a wonderful improvement.